 All Line Rover?

 All Line Rovers are effectively National Rail season tickets which can be used on almost any train on the mainline railway system.
-This includes London Overground and virtually all of London's suburban railway network.
+This includes London Overground, TFL Rail and virtually all of London's suburban railway network.
 However, they are NOT accepted on the Underground / DLR / Tramlink, as these are urban railway networks / not part of the mainline / National rail network.
-They are also not accepted on the privately funded Heathrow Express, nor the Heathrow Connect between Hayes & Harlington and Heathrow Airport.
+They are also not accepted on the privately funded Heathrow Express.

 All Line Rovers can be bought by anyone, whether a British resident or otherwise.
 They are available in 7 and 14 days versions.
 However, the various private companies which operate the national railway network do not like this ticket because they say that they do not receive enough money from it.
 Therefore it is hardly ever promoted and can sometimes be difficult to purchase.
-In addition, in 2011 four longer-distance railway operators (CrossCountry, East Coast, East Midlands Trains, Virgin Trains) introduced new rules prohibiting their use to board or alight from trains at 10 railway stations - including several in or near London - before 10:00 in the morning on weekdays (Monday - Friday).
-However this new rule does not apply at weekends or on Bank Holidays.
+In addition, in 2011 four longer-distance railway operators (CrossCountry, Virgin Trains East Coast, East Midlands Trains, Virgin Trains West Coast) introduced new rules prohibiting their use to board or alight from trains at 10 railway stations - including several in or near London - before 10:00 in the morning on weekdays (Monday - Friday).
+However this new rule does not apply at weekends or on bank / public holidays.